- 1. Audit Existing Assets & Consider Your Current Organizational Structure

 Adjust as you go to keep your DAM working for you.

-Brandfolder has features like duplicate asset detection, asset expirations, and user permissions to keep your asset library clean and prevent users from going rogue adding or deleting content they shouldn’t.
-As a result, you don’t necessarily have to do regular clean-ups in your DAM.
+As a result, you don’t necessarily have to perform regular clean-ups in your DAM.
 However, we do suggest revisiting your DAM’s structure as your brand grows and evolves to make sure it’s still optimized for your users.

 Start Building Your DAM Taxonomy with Our Team